***The National Steinbeck Center will host a special Volunteer Open House on August 10th. Join us and learn about ways in which you can get involved!

 - Reference contribution box

-The National Steinbeck Center invites you to join us as a one-day Volunteer Writing Coach for the 2019 Steinbeck Young Authors Program.
+We always need Volunteer Writing Coaches for the Steinbeck Young Authors Program.
 To learn more about Volunteer Writing Coach position, please read visit the Young Author’s page and review the Coach Resources.
-To volunteer, please complete Coach Participation Form 2017-18 and email it to firstname.lastname@example.org.
+To volunteer, please complete Coach Participation Form and email it to firstname.lastname@example.org.
 To sign up online, click this link and fill out the form.
 Approximate obligation: 1 day March 4th, from 10:00-1:30.
 Anticipated tasks: